urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 We’re laying the groundwork so that we can, in earnest, invite our friends and communities to a network they will love.
 That means we’re designing smooth onboarding, an elegant user interface, and increasing the stability of both the system and network.
 Tlon’s forthcoming hosting services will vastly reduce barriers to entry, and will be our first major push into the public sphere.

 Second, and perhaps more importantly, capturing data about traction on the network is difficult by design.
 Due to Urbit's privacy-forward architecture, there’s quite a lot we will never know.
-Once an Urbit is up and running, we don’t know how often it operates, where it’s hosted, or what it’s doing.
+Once an Urbit ID is up and running, we don’t know how often it operates, where it’s hosted, or what it’s doing.
 This makes capturing usage metrics challenging, but we think this is the right problem to have.

 The Network Explorer –